YOUTH MINISTRY - THE UNDERGROUND

-Over the course of the next 8 months, with a little delay due to Hurricane Florence, a small dedicated group of church members, and our students, set out to transform the dark, drabby, and “unusable” basement into something that brings light to our community.
+Over the course of the next 8 months, with a little delay due to Hurricane Florence, a small, dedicated group of church members, and our students, set out to transform the dark, drabby, and “unusable” basement into something that brings light to our community.
 People came together as they gave their time and talents to help us in the project so that we could stretch the money as far as it would possibly go.
-It was amazing to see so many people came together to build this amazing place for not only our students here at Loris First Baptist Church, but for all students in this community.
+It was amazing to see so many people come together to build this amazing place for not only our students here at Loris First Baptist Church, but for all students in this community.
 We also saw local businesses come to our aid when it came to this project by donating supplies, time, manpower, and skills to complete the basement.
 Sherwin-Williams, located on Hwy 501 in Myrtle Beach, donated half of the paint needed to paint the ceiling and floors, and for that we will be forever grateful!

 Our goal and vision for this project from the beginning has been for it to be a place, a refuge if you will, for the students in our community to come and relax.
 To have a safe and fun environment that they can come to hang out with their friends during the long days of summer when they have nothing to do.
 They can enjoy playing video games, ping pong, pool, foosball, and watching movies in a place where there is no judgement and where all who come will be treated as family.